Improving saliency models' predictions of the next fixation with humans' intrinsic cost of gaze shifts: One-step ahead prediction model

 \subsection{Saliency in the context of rewards}

 One dimension contributing to action selection is task-related reward.
 Eye movements have been shown to be carried out to lead to high rewards in their respective tasks, such as visual search \cite{najemnik2005optimal}, image classification \cite{peterson2012looking}, and can even be planned \cite{hoppe2019multi}.
-For free viewing of natural images, however, a computational connection between actions and the task is difficult to obtain theoretically due to the lack of clear instructions to the observer.
+For free viewing of natural images, however, the reward function is difficult to obtain theoretically because the task instructions are highly ambiguous: "Just look around.".
+Here, we conjecture that saliency can be thought of as an average reward over all possible states within all possible tasks as we will formulate in the following.
 One possible approach is to formulate the task-related reward structure of free viewing as the result of marginalizing over all possible tasks:

 where $r_{\text{task}}(I, s_\text{task}, \mathbf{x_{t+1}})$ denotes the reward when performing eye movement $\mathbf{x_{t+1}}$ in image $I$ under a specific task while being in state $s_\text{task}$.
 The state $s_\text{task}$ summarizes all relevant information about the actions performed prior to the current decision for a specific task.
 The probability distribution over potential tasks $p(\text{task})$ weights the task-dependent reward according to how likely the task is.
 For example, information that is relevant for many visual tasks, e.g., faces, receives higher weights.
 Finally, $p(s_\text{task})$ is the probability distribution of the current state within a task, i.e. the action sequence (scanpath) prior to the current fixation and $S(I,\mathbf{x})$ is the saliency score.